Malaysia's Gig Workers Act 2025: What You Should Know

 SOCSO contributions are based on your declared monthly income and are shared between you and the service recipient (platform or client).
 The exact percentage varies, but for gig workers earning RM 1,500–RM 3,000 per month, expect to contribute roughly 0.5-1% of your income, with the service recipient matching that amount.
 Platforms will deduct your share from your earnings automatically.

-If you have a permanent job and freelance on the side, your permanent job SOCSO coverage is separate from your gig work coverage.
+If you have a permanent job and freelance on the side, your SOCSO coverage for your permanent job is separate from your gig work coverage.
 You'll need to register for the Gig Workers Act SOCSO scheme for your freelance income.
 This actually provides layered protection—if something happens, you're covered under both schemes.

 No. SOCSO enrollment and contributions are mandatory under the Gig Workers Act.
 Clients and platforms cannot legally opt out or ask you to forgo coverage to reduce their costs.
 If a client tries to avoid SOCSO obligations, that's a violation of the Act, and you can report it to the Department of Labour or file a complaint through the dispute resolution mechanism.